Kong/kong/UPGRADE.md

   can happen when Nginx itself produces an error while parsing the client's request.
 Similarly, `ngx.var` values (e.g. `ngx.var.request_uri`) may be `nil`.
-Plugins should be hardened to handle such cases and avoid using unititialized variables, which could throw Lua errors.
+Plugins should be hardened to handle such cases and avoid using uninitialized variables, which could throw Lua errors.
 - The Runscope plugin has been dropped, based on the EoL announcement made by Runscope about their Traffic Inspector product.